 A 56-year-old couple with $2.7 million saved for retirement sits down with an advisor and hears the standard line: apply the 4% rule and the portfolio can generate $108,000 a year.
 Clean, simple, reassuring.
 The kind of number that fits neatly into a spreadsheet cell and makes everyone in the room exhale.

 The problem is that this couple is not retiring at 67 with a short runway and fixed assumptions.
 They are retiring early, which changes the math underneath the math.
-A portfolio expected to survive 35 or 40 years behaves very differently from one built for a traditional retirement timeline, and that is where textbook withdrawal strategies start developing worrisome hairline cracks.
+A portfolio expected to survive 35 or 40 years behaves very differently from one built for a traditional timeline, and that is where textbook withdrawal strategies start to crack.

 Why the 4% Rule Misfires at Age 60

-The original Trinity Study built the 4% rule around a traditional retirement beginning at 65 and lasting roughly 30 years.
-Retiring at 60 stretches that timeline closer to 35 or 40 years, which lowers a more conservative safe withdrawal rate to around 3.5%.
-For a $2.7 million portfolio, that translates to about $94,500 annually instead of the cleaner but less realistic $108,000 figure.
+The original Trinity Study tested payout periods up to 30 years, which maps to a retirement that starts around 65 for most traditional retirees.
+Retiring at 60 stretches that window closer to 35 or 40 years, and research on longer horizons suggests a more conservative safe withdrawal rate of around 3.5% is appropriate.
+For a $2.7 million portfolio, that translates to roughly $94,500 annually instead of the cleaner but less realistic $108,000 figure.

 The Bridge Math, Yield by Yield